Chair (Non-Executive Member)

-He holds a BA in Economics from Rutgers University and an MBA from the George Washington University.
-He completed the World Bank Group Executive Development Program at the Harvard Business School.
-He spent 28 years at the International Finance Corporation (IFC) – World Bank Group.
+He holds a BA in Economics from Rutgers University, USA, and an MBA from the George Washington University, USA.
+He completed the World Bank Group Executive Development Program at the Harvard Business School, USA.
+He worked for 28 years at the International Finance Corporation (IFC), World Bank Group.
 He held progressive positions in the Oil, Gas and Mining and in the Central and Eastern Europe Departments, including the positions of Manager, Oil and Gas, and Manager, Manufacturing and Services, based in Washington, D.C., USA (1989-2002).
-Furthermore, he held director positions for South Asia (India), Global Manufacturing and Services (Washington, D.C.) and Middle East, North Africa and Southern Europe (Cairo, Egypt), overseeing IFC’s global and regional investment operations (2002-2011).
+Furthermore, he held director positions for South Asia (New Delhi, India), Global Manufacturing and Services (Washington, D.C.) and Middle East, North Africa (Cairo, Egypt) and Southern Europe, overseeing IFC’s global and regional investment operations (2002-2011).
 In 2011, he was promoted to Vice President, EMENA region (Istanbul, Turkey) and in 2014 he was appointed Vice President Investments/Operations (Istanbul/Washington).
-He currently sits on the Board of Directors of Titan Cement International and serves as a Senior Advisor, Emerging Markets at Pacific Investment Management Company (PIMCO) in London, UK.
-He previously served as a non-executive independent Board member at the Infrastructure Development Finance Company (IDFC), India and at the Commercial Bank of Ceylon (CBC), Sri Lanka.
-He has been a Member of the Board of Directors of the Bank since July 2020.
-He is a Member of the Risk Management Committee and of the Remuneration Committee.
+He served as a Senior Advisor, Emerging Markets at Pacific Investment Management Company (PIMCO) in London, UK (2018-2022).
+He previously served as a non-executive independent Board member at the Infrastructure Development Finance Company (IDFC), India, and at the Commercial Bank of Ceylon (CBC), Sri Lanka.
+He is a member of the Board of Directors of Titan Cement International.
+He has been a Member of the Board of Directors since July 2020.
+He is also Chair of the Remuneration Committee and a Member of the Risk Management Committee.

 Jean L. Cheval